TeamRizu/outfox-wikijs/user-guide/config/connecting-online.md

 title: Connecting to OutFox Online
 description: This small guide will explain how to connect to OutFox online, and the ways you can connect through other Project OutFox powered machines.
 published: true
-date: 2025-03-26T02:29:49.898Z
+date: 2025-05-13T04:10:08.953Z
-tags: outfoxonline, guide
+tags: guide, outfoxonline
 editor: markdown
 dateCreated: 2025-03-25T19:30:19.338Z
 ---

-Connecting to OutFox Online is a simple process, but requires a few steps to go through beforehand.
+Connecting to OutFox Online is a simple process, so let's go through the steps.

 Before starting this guide, **make sure you make an [OutFox Online account](https://outfox.online/register)** so you get access to your own dashboard for the following steps.